-In February 2012, a holder of our Debentures converted \$2 principal amount of the Debentures into 125 shares of common stock.
-The debt conversion resulted in a non-cash financing transaction of \$2.
-The holders of the remaining \$98,998 principal amount of the Debentures had the option to put all of the remaining Debentures on June 15, 2012.
-None of the debentures were surrendered for repurchase.
-The holders of the Debentures next have the option to put all or part of the remaining Debentures on June 15, 2016.
-Accordingly, we reclassified the Debentures and related fair value of derivatives embedded within convertible debt from current liabilities to long-term liabilities as of June 30, 2012.
+The holders of our Debentures had the option to put all of the remaining senior convertible debentures on June 15, 2012.
+None of the Debentures were surrendered for repurchase.
+The holders of the Debentures next have the option to put all or part of the remaining Debentures to us on June 15, 2016.